felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 ![](more_frontends.svg){style="display:block; margin: auto;"}

-A side-effect of a language agnostic IR is that everything required by the language specification must be captured in the IR itself, it is possible to inspect IR and understand how language concepts map to low level code: the language standard doesn't exist in that level.
+A side-effect of a language agnostic IR is that everything required by the language specification must be captured using generic mechanisms provided by the IR: the language standard doesn't exist in that level.
+Because of this, it is possible to inspect IR and understand how language concepts map to low level code abstractions.

 # Enter the IR